bcc-code/bcc-design/README.md

 # BCC Vue Component Library

-This library is a collection of components that conform to the BCC Design System, implemented in [Vue.js](https://vuejs.org/) and styled with [Tailwind](https://tailwindcss.com).
+This library is a collection of components that conform to the BCC Design System, implemented in Vue.js and styled with Tailwind CSS.

 ## Installation & Usage
 Refer to the [documentation](https://developer.bcc.no/bcc-vue-components) for installation instructions and to [Storybook](https://vue-components-storybook.developer.bcc.no) for interactive example of the components and their variants.